Arvx-x/nutrisnap/README.md

 ### 3.6 Authentication and Profile 🔐
 - Robust custom user authentication system.
 - Profile building tailored to the user in the "Profile" tab in the navigation bar.
 - Ensures data privacy and secure user sessions.
+- "Complete profile" button to customize the app to user's need and create a profile.
+- Sign out button for singing out and using the app as a guest.